mjkelly/experiments/ansible/lockdown/README.md

 logging in as root via ssh, do not apply this recipe.
 We disable the root password and disallow root from logging in via ssh.

+We check that you aren't using root to run ansible (which implies you have some other user who can sudo, so you won't lock yourself out), but that isn't a perfect check.

 ## Configuration

 Check `group_vars/all.yml` for config options.